guitaripod/speedrun-cli/README.md

 1. **Search for a game**:
    ```
-   Enter game name to search (or 'q' to quit): ffx
+   Enter game name to search (or 'u' for user search, 'q' to quit): ffx
    ```

 2. **Select from results**: